 After hearing how often we’ve traveled to Walt Disney World with young children, the most frequent type of question I find I’m asked is regarding the long-haul flight.
 For many people, the biggest obstacle in taking their young children to Florida (outside of cost!) is the thought of dealing with a toddler meltdown during a 9 hour flight.
 While the prospect of 9 hours in a flying tin can can cause difficulties for adults, let alone asking your young children to take it in their stride, deciding to take young kids on a long haul flight doesn’t necessarily have to be one you’ll later regret.

-We’ve now travelled long-haul three times with infants, toddlers and pre-schoolers.
+We’ve now travelled long-haul four times with infants, toddlers and pre-schoolers.
 I’ll not lie to you and tell you it’s a simple thing to do, but with a little experience and some coping mechanisms, you can travel easily enough with young kids on long distances.
 If the thought of your young child on a plane for such a long period of time is the only obstacle between you and your magical Walt Disney World Holiday, have a look at our personal experiences below to discover how to overcome the barrier of the dreaded long-haul flight.

 2013 – 20 Months